 Dr. Siri Terjesen is the Phil Smith Professor of Entrepreneurship, Executive Director of the Madden Center for Value Creation, and Associate Dean, Research & External Relations at Florida Atlantic University's College of Business.
 Concurrently she is an adjunct professor at the Norwegian School of Economics (Norges Handelshøyskole: NHH) in Bergen, Norway.
-Siri received her undergraduate education at the University of Richmond (1997), her Masters at NHH (2002) as a Fulbright Scholar, and PhD at Cranfield University in the UK (2006).
-She was a post-doctoral fellow at the Queensland University of Technology in Brisbane, Australia (2006-7).
+Siri received her undergraduate education at the University of Richmond (1997), Masters at NHH (2002) as a Fulbright Scholar, and PhD at Cranfield University in the UK (2006).

 Dr. Terjesen is an Associate Editor of Small Business Economics, Academy of Management Perspectives, Beta, Industry & Innovation, and Journal of Risk & Financial Management, and a member of the editorial boards of Entrepreneurship Theory & Practice, Leadership Quarterly, Corporate Governance: International Review, and New England Journal of Entrepreneurship.
 Dr. Terjesen is also an affiliated researcher with Catalyst (New York: http://www.catalyst.org/who-we-are/our-people/siri-terjesen-phd) and the Ratio Institute (Stockholm: http://ratio.se/medarbetare/siri-terjesen/) and Membership Chair of the Academy of Management’s Entrepreneurship division.

 She has received numerous teaching awards from both student organizations and national associations, most recently from FAU College of Business as outstanding teacher (2020), American University's Office of Fraternity and Sorority Life as Outstanding Faculty Member (2017), Kogod School of Business as “excellent” in teaching (highest recognition every year), and Indiana University’s Sauvain Undergraduate Professor of the Year and Alpha Kappa Psi’s student-selected favorite professor awards.
 She mentors fifteen students each year through the UNCF Koch Scholars program.